HaxeFlixel/flixel-docs/documentation/01_community/08-code-style.html.md

 This convention does not come without its advantages, for example you can easily tell which classes belong to the engine and which ones don't when writing a game.

-## Intendation and Formatting / Tabs and spaces
+## Indentation and Formatting / Tabs and spaces

-Tabs should be used for intendation *everywhere*.
+Tabs should be used for indentation *everywhere*.

 However, it is considered preferable to use spaces for formatting since it will look consistent, no matter how your editor is configured.
-For example, code that looks nice with tab intendation and FlashDevelop's default settings will be a mess on GitHub.
+For example, code that looks nice with tab indentation and FlashDevelop's default settings will be a mess on GitHub.

 The most common example where formatting is needed are the comment sections for functions: